PGY1 Pharmacy Residency

 - Service commitment (longitudinal)

-- PGY1 residents staff clinically in the areas of pediatrics, internal medicine or cardiology
+- PGY1 residents cover clinical pharmacist shifts in one of the following areas of practice: surgery, pediatrics, internal medicine or cardiology

-- Staffing requirement includes every other weekend and 1 evening shift every other week
+- Staffing requirement includes every other weekend,1 evening shift every other week, 1 major holiday and 2 minor holidays

 Practice foundation skills